mylad13/mylad13.github.io/_pages/about.md

 ### General Interest and Activites
 - **Music**: I play bass guitar in our little [alternative rock band](https://youtube.com/@1297_), and we have performed several live shows in Toronto.
 Music is a great way for me to practice mindfulness, offering a healthy separation from anxiety and worry.
-- **Languages**: I enjoy learning different languages (or at least words and phrases from them) and engaging with people from diverse cultures.
-In the past, I published translations of books and media from English to Farsi.
+- **Languages**: I enjoy learning different languages (or at least words and phrases from them) and engaging with people from different cultures.
+In have also published translations of books and media from English to Farsi.
-- **Dungeons and Dragons**: I find D&D a truly fascinating way to explore different perspectives and live alternate lives beyond my own. <sub>(hit me up for a one-shot)</sub>
+- **Dungeons and Dragons**: I find D&D a truly fascinating way to explore different perspectives and live alternate lives beyond my own.
+It's a unique way to practice thinking outside-the-box and taking risks, without any real consequences! <sub>(hit me up for a one-shot)</sub>
 - **Cats!**

 Feel free to explore the site for more information on my work, or [get in touch](mailto:mfarjadnasab@gmail.com) if you'd like to connect!